Mentor a Young Person

 Young Person: from our Creativity Works Multimedia Training programme, a 10 week intensive course for diverse young people from across London.
 Some of these young people have been NEET (not in employment, education or training) for over six months or have left school with fewer than five GCSEs.

-If you are keen to volunteer as a Youth Mentor, please see the key information below before completing the online application form linked near the bottom of the page.
+If you are keen to volunteer as a Youth Mentor, please see the key information below before completing the online application form linked below.

 Step 1 – Application Form